tc39/proposal-decorators/METAPROGRAMMING.md

 // Whenever a read or write is done to a field, call the render()
 // method afterwards.
 Implement this by replacing the field with
 // a getter/setter pair.
-function observed({kind, key, placement, enumerable, configurable, writable, initializer}) {
+function observed({kind, key, placement, enumerable, configurable, writable, initialize}) {
   assert(kind == "field");
   assert(placement == "own");
   // Create a new anonymous private name as a key for a class element let storage = PrivateName();
-  let underlying = { kind, key: storage, placement, writable: true, initializer };
+  let underlying = { kind, key: storage, placement, writable: true, initialize };
   return {
     kind: "method",
     key,